xxwhirlpool/otwarchive-superlove/README.md

 planned additions:
 * PDF and EPUB host/upload support
-* full image hosting/uploading support and user galleries based solely on rails + active storage (this is a massive scale idea so nothing concrete for it)

 manual mySQL DB inserts until i figure out adding them to this repo as migrations
 ----------